5 Fundamental Questions To Test Whether Agile is Feasible For You (Part 2)

 Figure 6

-Another change we did was to divide the larger team into 4 sub-units of variable but smaller sizes.
-Ideally, team size should not exceed 10 including all the developers and testers.
+Another change we made was to divide the larger team into 4 sub-units of variable but smaller sizes.
+Ideally, the team size should not exceed 10 including all developers and testers.
 Earlier on, it was simpler as the interdependence of the units was not high.
 But during the integration phase, we faced few issues of UX consistency as well as the teams’ different working approaches.

-So, make sure that either your teams are smaller or separable.
-And it will be possible for you to manage the integration issues later on.
+So make sure that either your teams are smaller or separable.
+Later, it will be able to manage the integration issues.

 Agile experiences with team size